Williamston, Michigan: Arts and culture

 The City of Williamston also sponsored a Labor Day 'Bridge Walk' annually.
 The former Mayor, Kenneth Zichi, led a group on a brief 1.5–2.5 mi walking tour of town, pointing out sites of historic interest, and including a 'bridge crossing' of the Red Cedar River.
 Patterned after the 'Mackinac Bridge Walk' led by Michigan's governor, this was an opportunity to learn a bit more about the history and culture of a small town in Michigan, and enjoy the holiday.

 On the first Saturday in December, the downtown hosts the annual Light Parade.
 Activities begin in the afternoon and culminate with a parade of lighted floats and vehicles through downtown Williamston.
 Afterward, children are given a chance to meet Santa Claus.
 Typically, stores and street booths sell hot drinks and musicians wander the street during the afternoon and evening.
 Occasionally, there is an ice sculpture or two spread throughout town.

 In the Spring, Summer, and Fall, Williamston's Downtown Development Authority, Economic Development Corporation and City Government sponsor a weekly Farmers' Market in the downtown.

 Government

 Williamston is governed by a seven-member City Council, and an appointed city manager.
-The City Council is responsible for all legislative and policy-making in Williamston.
+The City Council is responsible for all legislative and policymaking in Williamston.
 Elections are held every two years for four spots on the Council.

 The Mayor and Mayor Pro-Tem of Williamston are chosen by Council from among its members at the last meeting of each calendar year.

 The city has a Downtown Development Authority, Economic Development Corporation, and a Planning Commission.